hanax-ai/hx-citadel-ansible/rules.md

 ### 4.2 Proactive Risk Assessment

 **Requirement**: Before beginning any non-trivial task, a brief risk assessment must be performed.

+**Definition of Non-Trivial Task**:

+A task is considered **non-trivial** if it meets ANY of the following criteria:

+- Affects production systems or live services
+- Modifies more than 100 lines of code
+- Involves external dependencies or APIs
+- Requires database migrations or schema changes
+- Needs rollback capability or backup procedures
+- Changes authentication or authorization logic
+- Modifies CI/CD pipelines or deployment workflows
+- Involves privilege escalation or security-sensitive operations

+**Simple tasks** (e.g., typo fixes in comments, documentation updates, formatting changes) may skip formal risk assessment but must still pass all Quality Gates.

 **Implementation**: As part of the task planning phase, state potential risks and mitigation strategies.